 Because we use them as cleaner crews in our own Dubia roach colonies, we feed our Dermestids only pure meat that is free of added chemicals.
 We do not feed them dog food or other processed commercial products.
 Our goal is no antibiotics or pesticides.
 To that end, we give our Dermestid colonies just pure, minimally processed meat.

-These insects are very efficient and effective carcass cleaners.
-Their population rapidly increases to meet the current food supply, they have voracious appetites, which allows them to handle anything from huge carcasses with the largest bones in the world to the smallest and most fragile.
-They’ve been used to clean massive whale bodies, small bird and reptile remains, and everything in-between.
-As their nickname implies, “flesh-eating beetles” specialize in devouring dead flesh.
-They are not picky about what form the flesh takes.
+These beetles and larvae are very effective carcass cleaners, and their population can rapidly increase to meet current food supply.
+They have voracious appetites, which allows them to handle anything from huge carcasses with the largest bones in the world to the smallest and most fragile.
+Dermestid beetles have been used to clean massive whale bodies, small bird and reptile remains, and everything in-between.
+As their nickname implies, “flesh-eating beetles” specialize in eating dead flesh.
+They are not picky about what form that flesh takes.

-In fact, we’re so confident you’ll be satisfied with our Dermestidae that we guarantee them.
-If you’re unhappy with the Dermestid Beetle Starter Colony for any reason, you can return it for a refund.
+In fact, we’re so confident you’ll be satisfied with our Dermestids that we guarantee them.
+You can return them to us for a refund if you’re unhappy with them for any reason.

 Dermestid Colony Care

 Caring for a Dermestid beetle colony is relatively easy.
 They require little attention after their enclosure is set up.
 You can read about Dermestes care and maintenance here.
 While it’s geared toward people who use them as dead roach-scavenging cleaner crews, the information is true for many applications.

 You will find that Dermestid beetles have very basic needs that include food, water, and a dark space between 70°F and 85°F. As such, you can grow a colony to any size you like.
 All they need are the right conditions, and time.
 Our Dermestid Beetle Starter Colony is a great place to start!